imperial-morse/In-vivo-tFUS-planner/REFERENCES.md

 | `DMBA_RCCF_labels_centroids.txt` | region centroids, used for targeting | – |
 | `DMBA_N02_dwi_M4D.nhdr` | MRI, planner | – |

-Skull thickness measured from the CT in this project (full-width half-maximum across the vault): median **0.18 mm**, typical range 0.15–0.25 mm, up to ~0.35–0.40 mm at sutures.
+Skull thickness measured from the CT in this project: median **0.18 mm**

 ---